epfl-ada/ada-2024-project-abracad4bra/README.md

 This dataset comes from the website ‘Doesthedogdie.com’ that regroups a variety of triggering content for thousands of movies, series, books… The developers provided us with a csv file of the list of 50k movies between 1900 and today, and the kind of triggering content they have.
 The concept of studying triggering content (ex : blood, violence, clowns…) is closely related to horror movies, as these films often feature disturbing and frightening themes that may not be suitable for all audiences.
 This dataset is then crossed with the other datasets we use for assuring we only keep horror movies.

+**Wikipedia and IMDb:**
+These websites were used to retrieve missing information about actors, their gender and their ethnicity.